 - Best Distributor Initiative

-As a whole, the reseller awards are about saluting small, mid-sized and enterprise IT providers for their customer successes, productivity, technology delivery and growth.
+As a whole, the partner awards are about saluting small, mid-sized and enterprise IT providers for their customer successes, productivity, technology delivery and growth.

 The four awards categories are:

 The ARN IT industry awards are not just about recognising channel organisations – we’re also keen to honour those individuals behind the scenes who contribute to their company’s customer, technical or sales triumphs.

 The Personal Innovation category awards are open to individuals from vendor, distributor and reseller companies.